mustfeez/ElementAnimation/README.md

 ```

 ## How to use
-For animating an element, you only have to add the eac-load-animation class and the class of your desired animation to the HTML element i.e.
+For animating an element, you only have to add the eac-mount-animation class and the class of your desired animation to the HTML element i.e.

 ```
-<div class="eac-load-animation eac-grow"></div>
+<div class="eac-mount-animation eac-grow"></div>
 ```

 You can choose between seven different animations.
 The following list presents the animations and the class you would have to add to an HTML element to enable the animation: